Blog 5 min read |

 1. Prioritize damage control.
 Preventing, recognizing and repairing damage is crucial to maintaining rack safety.
 Many racks are damaged by mechanical loading equipment or by the material being placed on the shelves.
 Damage significantly lowers the capacity of the rack structure and can lead to a catastrophic failure.

-Operators of forklifts or other mechanical equipment must be well trained and regularly refreshed so they know how to effectively and safely maneouver around racking systems.
+Operators of forklifts or other mechanical equipment must be well trained and regularly refreshed so they know how to effectively and safely maneuver around industrial racking systems.
 Owners should:

 1. Avoid common pitfalls.
 There are some things that should never be done.
 Avoiding pitfalls will make your plant safer.
 Keep these points of mind: